dbt-labs/dbt-extractor/README.md

 {json}
 ```
 Use the `jsonify.sh` script provided in this repo to stitch them together into one large JSON array before running the above commands.

+## Future Work
+- Create input path for a manifest file so it can be run on any project without additional pre-processing